arangodb/docs/3.8/aql/functions-bit.md

 - **number** (number): the number to stringify
 - returns **bitstring** (string): bitstring generated from the input value

-The input value must be a number between 0 and (2^32) - 1 (including).
+The input value must be a number between 0 and 2<sup>32</sup> - 1 (including).
-0 and 32.
 The function will return null for any other inputs and produce a warning.

 ```js
 BIT_TO_STRING(7, 4) // "0111"